mautic/developer-documentation-new/docs/rest_api/notes.rst

 .. vale on

-To edit a note and return a 404 if the note isn't found:
+To edit a Note and return a 404 if the Note isn't found:

 ``PATCH /notes/ID/edit``

-To edit a note and create a new one if the note isn't found:
+To edit a Note and create a new one if the Note isn't found:

 ``PUT /notes/ID/edit``